Open-work charm: Fundamental or "basic" categories

 There are 4 fundamental divisions or "categories", one based on animals (including mythological animals such as dragons, qilin, and fenghuang), one based on humans and human-like figures such as Taoist immortals, but can also use people to demonstrate a scene such as the illustration of filial piety from Confucianism, a category of open-work charms that depict plants, and finally a category that depicts man-made constructions such as temples and other types of buildings.

 Table of themes of open-work charms

-Examples of symbolism in the different themes of open-work charms
+Examples of symbolism in the different themes

-The ancient Chinese people believed that charms and amulets with certain symbols on them could attract good luck and protect them from all fortune and malicious spirits, for this reason many open-work charms display themes from Chinese folklore, religion, and Chinese mythology as well have other depictions that are ascribed to have auspicious abilities in Chinese symbolism.
+The ancient Chinese people believed that charms and amulets with certain symbols on them could attract good luck and protect them from all fortune and malicious spirits; for this reason many open-work charms display themes from Chinese folklore, religion, and Chinese mythology as well have other depictions that are ascribed to have auspicious abilities in Chinese symbolism.

 Open-work charms are also known to have Buddhist, Confucianist, or Taoist design elements and may portray both figures and concepts from those religions.
 Open-work charms may also feature a combination of various symbols such as lotus flowers and fish or dragons and fenghuang on the same charm.